-These similarities in diet recommendations for metabolic syndrome, mental health and supporting the immune system in its fight against viruses like COVID-19 mean that you can essentially “kill two birds with one stone”.
-Getting sufficient protein from unprocessed sources, focusing on healthy fats from avocados, nuts and seeds, and eating plenty of colorful vegetables will provide nutrients to support both your brain and immune system.
-A diet that includes these things would look something like this:
+These similarities in diet recommendations for metabolic syndrome, mental health, and supporting the immune system mean that you can essentially “kill two birds with one stone”.
+Getting sufficient protein from unprocessed sources, focusing on healthy fats from avocados, nuts, and seeds, and eating plenty of colorful vegetables will provide nutrients to support both your brain and immune system.
+A diet that includes these things would look something like this on your plate:

 Diet changes like this can be intimidating, so remember that the goal is to make sustainable changes.
 It is absolutely okay to “cheat” or take it one step at a time.
 Even if you need to start by making one change, such as gradually eliminating sweetened beverages or adding just one serving of vegetables a day, it’s a step in the right direction.

 With all the people that are suffering right now, a step in the right direction is exactly what we need.
 Coronavirus has been a huge source of stress for millions of people.
 It’s putting our mental health and immune system to the test like never before.
 In the process, it’s reminding us how important food is for our health and happiness.
 Truly, there is no more important time than now to improve your diet.